 As the meeting progresses, you put relevant notes, ideas and information into each of these quadrants instead of parsing through notes later for the relevant assignments and takeaways.

 Why It Works: Separates your next tasks as you process.
 It saves an extra step when going back through your notes.

 3. Cornell Method

-This was popularized at the Ivy League school, and it’s one of the most worthwhile note-taking methods to share.
+This was popularized at the Ivy League school, and it’s one of the most worthwhile note-taking methods to help you stay organized.